antoniomika/sish/README.md

 3. SSH to your host to communicate with sish
     - `ssh -p 2222 -R 80:localhost:8080 ssi.sh`

-You can choose your own instead of relying on a randomly assigned one by setting the `-sish.bindrandom` option to `false` and then selecting a subdomain with ( example for `foo`):
+You can choose your own subdomain instead of relying on a randomly assigned one by setting the `-sish.bindrandom` option to `false` and then selecting a subdomain by prepending it to the remote port specifier:

 `ssh -p 2222 -R foo:80:localhost:8080 ssi.sh`